 It is proposed that it will be made easier for employees to enforce employment tribunal awards and that employers who fail to comply with awards are “named and shamed”.
 HMRC should take responsibility for enforcing the basic set of core pay rights that apply to all workers, such as national minimum wage, sick pay and holiday pay for the lowest paid workers.
 Further proposals include the possibility of aggravated breach penalties and uplifts in compensation for persistent breaches.

 The consultations will close on various dates in May and June 2018, with the Government then having to consider the responses before determining what action should be taken.
 It will be some time before we gain any further clarity on the future of modern working practices, let alone before there are any changes in the law.
 Until such time, the uncertainty surrounding employers and workers, particularly those operating in the Gig Economy, persists.

-For further information on how this issue might affect your organisation, please contact Victoria Watson, Bridget Prosser or Ron Simms.
+For further information on how this issue might affect your organisation, please contact Victoria Watson or Bridget Prosser.